stch-library/routing/README.md

 To return a full response (status, headers, body), it is suggested you use one of the built-in response functions (e.g., ok, not-found).
 If you need more control, you can create a Response record.
 You cannot return a hash-map with keys: status, headers, and body, since hash-maps are automatically JSON encoded.

-[Chesire](https://github.com/dakrone/cheshire) is used for json encoding.
+[Chesire](https://github.com/dakrone/cheshire) is used for JSON encoding.

 ## Installation